Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/___Cache Bust on iPads/iPad Safari aggressively caches - 2. How to mitigate.md

 iPad is very aggressive about caching even if I set the php or server to disable caching.
 To see why, refer to [[iPad Safari aggressively caches - 1.
 Why]].
 This caching woe is valid so far into 12/24.

-Below are approaches to forcefully bust a cache on iPads:
+---

+Below are approaches to forcefully bust a cache on iPads.
+It usually involves changing the filename or the url to the file assets, and there is a seamless way to do so if you're using PHP that does not force you to make another commit, crowding the git diffs.
+Even if you are not on PHP, then you're gonna have to change the script and link url's and will have to crowd the git diffs.

 A quick and dirty way is to use style and script blocks...
 Or PHP-include the js and css files inside style and script blocks like so: